pseudonym117/Riot-Watcher/README.rst

 v3.0.0 - TBD
 ~~~~~~~~~~~~

+TFT APIs added, through riotwatcher.TftWatcher class.

 No more python 2 support.
 Finally.
 If you need support for python 2, please use v2.7.1.
 Also Python 3.5 is no longer supported.
 Please use 3.6 or newer.

+riotwatcher.RiotWatcher class has been deprecated - It has been renamed to LolWatcher.
+The riotwatcher.RiotWatcher class has been maintained for backwards compatibility, but
+will not exist forever.

 Removed long-deprecated classes.